 Having an online accountant is no different from having a high street or local accountant so your expectations of professionalism and quality of work should be just the same.

-If anything, these are the ways an online accountant can offer an improved service:
+If anything, an online accountant can offer an improved service in many ways:

 You should expect a greater response rate from our accountancy and compliance teams – they are available online through email, phone, and video chat and some even have a live online chat.